oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - The robot completes the required actions for these missions
 - These missions flow together efficiently

-**Mission 12 - Salvage Operation:**
+**Mission 12 - Salvage Operation:**j
 - This is our more challenging mission
 - The robot navigates to the salvage area
 - We use precise positioning and our attachment to complete the mission
-- This mission is worth good points when completed successfully
+- This mission is worthit and not gona do anything when we fail

 **Between Missions:**
 - Our robot navigates using sensors and precise programming